Skip Navigation or Skip to Content

 Building: Houghton Park

-Each week class participants will have a prompt to which they can respond to share a significant story in their lives.
-We will learn to share, in the tradition of the “Hopi Story Holes” to help weave the fabric of our lives as community.
+Each week class participants will have a prompt to which they can respond to share a significant story in their lives, which, in the tradition of the “Hopi Story Holes” help weave the fabric of our lives as community.

 • Writers Read Aloud